Samsung's Galaxy Fold is here -- with six cameras and two batteries

 The foldable future is finally here, and it's called the Galaxy Fold.
 Samsung on Wednesday showed off the new foldable phone during its Unpacked event in San Francisco.
 The device has a 4.6-inch display when folded, and a 7.3-inch display when unfolded into a tablet.
-The phone will be available April 26 at a starting price of $1,980.
+The phone will be available April 26 at a starting price of $1,980 (about £1,500 or AU$2,800).
 It'll come in four colors: cosmos black, space silver, Martian green and astro blue.
 Apps shown off for the Galaxy Fold include YouTube, Netflix and Facebook.

 The Galaxy Fold comes with 12 gigabytes of RAM and batteries on each side of the foldable phone, said Justin Denison, Samsung's senior vice president of mobile marketing.